Jed Harris: Personal life

 Harris was married three times: to Anita Green in 1925; to actress Louise Platt, with whom he had a daughter, in 1938; and to actress Bebe Allen briefly in 1957.
 All of the marriages ended in divorce.
 Platt accused him of abusing her during their marriage.

 Barbara Barondess recalled her immediate attraction to Harris in her memoirs.
 Although she was a virgin, she willingly submitted to him, and the two began a brief affair, casual on his part but passionate on hers.
 She realized she was not an important part of his life when she called him at the office and overheard his talking with Ruth Gordon on the phone.
 Unfortunately and unknown to her at the time, she was pregnant with his child.
 Barondess elected to undergo an illegal abortion without telling him about the baby.

 In 1929, actress Ruth Gordon was starring in Harris's production of Serena Blandish when she and Harris began a long romance.
 She became pregnant and their son, Jones Harris, was born in Paris later that year.
 Although they never married, Gordon and Harris provided their son with a normal upbringing, and his parentage became public knowledge as social conventions changed.
 In 1932, the family was living discreetly in a small, elegant New York City brownstone.
+His son later married the actress and Vanderbilt family heiress Heidi Vanderbilt.
 Harris's other romances included Margaret Sullavan.
+He lived with Patricia Lynn Burroughs for the last 3 years of his life.
+She wrote her PHD thesis, The Theatrical Career of Jed Harris in New York, 1925-1956, at LSU completed in 1978.
+She assisted him in the last years of his life to finish his last book and complete the interviews with Dick Cavett.

 Harris recalled his life and career in five consecutive 30-minute episodes taped for The Dick Cavett Show, broadcast posthumously, and in an autobiography, Dance on the High Wire, published a week before his death.
 Harris died November 15, 1979, aged 79, at University Hospital in New York City after a long illness.